The 4K Monster Build (When You Want to Melt Asphalt with Frames)

 These improve comfort, noise, and aesthetics.
 They do not increase FPS.

+High-end 4K builds are not cheap, and the GPU is the biggest variable by far.
 A realistic high-end 4K gaming PC build typically lands in the $2,500 to $3,500 range depending on your region, GPU tier, and how much storage and cooling you choose.
-The GPU is the biggest variable, then the CPU platform, then your cooling and case choices.

-If you want to budget smarter before you commit, your cluster article is the perfect companion: gaming PC budget guide.
+If you want to budget smarter before you commit, this companion guide helps you avoid the dumb spending traps: gaming PC budget guide.

 Where Extra Money Goes (And Why It Won’t Make Games Faster)

 Yes, you can absolutely spend more than this.
 Easily.
-The difference is what you get for the extra money.
+The difference is what you get for the extra money, and at 4K it is rarely raw performance.
+Most of the time, you are paying for silence, looks, premium materials, and convenience.

 Here is what extra budget usually buys you:

-• Silence: Better fans, better case design, better coolers, lower noise profiles.
+• Silence: Better fans, better cases, better coolers, lower noise profiles.

 • Looks: Premium cases, cleaner cabling, RGB ecosystems, themed builds.